Buckskin Gulch and Paria Canyon Backpacking Guide

 Background Info: Buckskin Gulch and Paria Canyon from Wire Pass to Lees Ferry

 Located in the Paria Canyon-Vermilion Cliffs National Monument along the Arizona-Utah border, Buckskin Gulch is a tributary of the Paria River.
 The two waterways connect and can be paired into one of the best backpacking trips in the world.
 Among the most hikeable slot canyon in the United States, they are non-technical canyons that rarely, if ever, require ropes or webbing.
 Their relative flatness and few scrambling sections also make them excellent for backpacking.
 Buckskin Gulch and Lower Paria Canyon are in the Paria Canyon-Vermilion Wilderness and near the new Escalante National Monument in southern Utah.
+For further info on the area, check out our guide to the Escalante River and Coyote Gulch Canyon Country.

 This area is the ancestral land of the Nuwuvi (Southern Paiute), Pueblos, and Núu-agha-tʉvʉ-pʉ̱ (Ute) and remains an important landscape for the descendants of the original stewards of this land.
 Throughout the canyons, you will see petroglyphs, moki steps, granaries, and campsites of Ancestral Pueblo.